jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 2. Box/Arrow In/Arrow Out Model

-5-Part Model.
-A holistic view of the customer experience
+5-part model.
+A holistic view of the client’s experience

-the 5-part model, developed by Christine A. Padesky and Kathleen A. Mooney, helps capture the connections between a client’s thoughts, emotions, behaviors, physical reactions and environmental factors.
-It is a great tool for taking a holistic view of a situation.
+The 5-part model, developed by Christine A. Padesky and Kathleen A. Mooney, helps capture the connections between thoughts, emotions, behaviors, physical reactions, and environmental factors of the client.
+It is a great tool for a holistic view of the situation and not just a single situation.

 How does it work in practice?
-Imagine that you are working with a client suffering from depression.
-Instead of focusing solely on his depressed mood, the five-part model will allow you to see how this mood affects his thoughts (e.g., “I’m hopeless”), behaviors (e.g., avoiding social contact), physical reactions (e.g., sleep problems), and how all of these are related to his environment (e.g., a stressful job).
+Imagine you are working with a client suffering from depression.
+Instead of focusing solely on their depressed mood, the five-part model will allow the patient to see how this mood affects their thoughts (e.g., “I am hopeless”), behaviors (e.g., avoiding social contacts), physical reactions (e.g., sleep problems), and how all these elements are related to their environment (e.g., stressful work).

-Importantly, you create this model together with the client, using his own words and observations.
-Not only does this give you a more complete picture of the situation, but it also helps the client better understand his experiences and see connections he may not have noticed before.
+Importantly, we create this model together with the client, using their own words and observations.
+Not only does this give us a more complete picture of the situation, but it also helps the client better understand their experiences and see connections they may not have noticed before.

 konceptualizacja model Model 5-częściowy